Shuttle Zone: A look at what makes doubles badminton a completely different beast from singles

 Different Techniques

 Paired events in badminton are a completely different ball game.
 The first difference is the grip.
-As you can see in the image below Arisa Higashino is holding the grip a lot more higher than Yuta Watanabe at the back-court, who is holding the standard grip.
+As you can see in the image below Arisa Higashino is holding the grip higher than Yuta Watanabe at the back-court, who is holding the standard grip.
 Players in the front-court use the higher grip for more head control as you don’t need a lot of shot power compared to the back-court player, for whom power is a high priority.

 But in singles, as you can see in the image below we have PV Sindhu holding the standard low grip for both front and back-court shots.
 The reaction time at the net in doubles is much less than singles, hence the short grip is used by most front-court doubles players.